OpenCyphal-Garage/cyphal.rs/README.md

     `#[derive(uavcan)]`.
 I'm not entirely opposed to leaving things in nunavut but Rust does provide the tools we need, so keeping things consistent would be nice.

+## Design issues

+- Do old transfer sessions get immediately overwritten when a new transfer ID comes in?

 # License